 Some friends and I were brain storming the other day about blogging projects.
-As Humpback whales are currently on the move up the east Coast of Queensland, Australia our decision was easy – Lets Go Humpback Whale Watching Gold Coast!
+As Humpback whales are currently moving up the east Coast of Queensland for the whale watching season Gold Coast, our decision was easy – Lets Go Humpback Whale Watching Gold Coast!

 - Annual Humpback Whale Migration

 - Spirit Whale Watching Gold Coast

 - Humpback Whale Facts

 - More than a Whale Watching Boat Tour